-Job Opportunity: Transitional Housing Program Residential Coordinator
+Job Opportunity: Transitional Housing Program Residential Coordinator – Part-time

 - Promote a sense of community by teaching and modeling cooperation, respect, and responsibility in the residential living environment; encouraging clients to interact with one another and creating opportunities for clients to develop healthy relationships and boundaries.